nens/threedi-docs/source/d_problem_solving.rst

 TypeError: Improper geometry input type: <type 'NoneType'>
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Some feauture in a table with geometry has an improper geometry.
+Some feature in a table with geometry has an improper geometry.
 This usually means the geometry field is empty.

-ERROR: No crosssection on channel with pk 558
+ERROR: No cross section on channel with pk 558
 ++++++++++++++++++++++++++++++++++++++++++++++

-A channel in your model has no cross section definitionn.
+A channel in your model has no cross section definition.
 The error displays the pk (primary key) or channel id for which channel the cross section location is missing.

 Fortran runtime error: Bad integer for item 2 in list input
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++